Making Required Texts Affordable

 - The New York Public Library is another option for accessing books.
 Although it requires the extra steps of getting a library card and going off campus for non-online materials, it can be a good way to get access to some materials more quickly if they are not available or are checked out at the Columbia University Libraries.
 Some materials may only be used at the research branches of the NYPL while others may be checked out.
 Follow these instructions to apply for a library card.
 The closest branch to Barnard's campus is the Morningside Heights branch.

-- Students with financial need or insecurity can consult with the Dean of Studies about alternatives for getting access to course texts.
+- Students with financial need or insecurity can consult with the Dean of Studies and the Director of Financial Aid about alternatives for getting access to course texts.

 - For lower-cost options, students have recommended the Barnard Buy Sell Trade Facebook group as well as textbook rental (via services like Chegg and Amazon Textbook Rentals).
 The Barnard Library has not reviewed any of these services.